 The plant is dormant in winter and does most of its growth in the springtime.
 Dried stems in winter provide important forage for birds and other animals.
 Flowering occurs four to six weeks after germination.

 Much of the plant’s population is found in disturbed areas or crop fields.
 It is a widespread weed in Australia where it takes over and can cause problems with livestock, such as liver problems and even photosensitivity.
 This potential makes windmill grass control imperative in areas with large cattle populations.

 Growing Conditions for Windmill Grass

-Windmill grass is not picky about its soil type but it does require full to partial sun.
-This grass actually prefers nutrient poor soil with plenty of sand, rock or grit.
-You can find this plant in its native range in sandy ranges, barren wasteland, roads, lawns and gravel areas.
+Windmill grass is not picky about its soil type but does require full to partial sun.
+This grass actually prefers nutrient poor soil with plenty of sand, rock, or grit.
+You can find this plant in its native range in sandy ranges, barren wasteland, roads, lawns, and gravel areas.

 The best growing conditions for windmill grass are arid, gritty zones with hot summers but plentiful spring rain.
 It is not particularly weedy in most areas, but parts of Texas and Arizona have found it to be a range pest.

 Windmill Grass Control

 In very dry areas of the United States, the plant tends to seed and populate turf grasses which will require chemical intervention to protect your chosen species of grass.
 Windmill grass control may be achieved in turf grass with excellent care and healthy sod.
 Aerate once per year, water consistently, and fertilize once per year to enforce the health of the sod.
 This keeps alien species from taking hold.